bjherger/Capital-One-DS-Challenge/docs/code_test_responses.md

 Enabled by the small data set size, I've elected to build my response using [Pandas](http://pandas.pydata.org/pandas-docs/stable/index.html) & [SKLearn](http://scikit-learn.org/stable/).
 In particular, I've used SKLearn's [Pipeline](http://scikit-learn.org/stable/modules/generated/sklearn.pipeline.Pipeline.html#sklearn.pipeline.Pipeline) & [Grid Search](http://scikit-learn.org/stable/modules/generated/sklearn.grid_search.GridSearchCV.html#sklearn.grid_search.GridSearchCV) modules to quickly implement a pipeline with the following components:

  - [Imputer](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.Imputer.html): I've used SKLearn's Imputer to fill in missing values, which occur in a non-regular pattern through the dataset.
- - [PCA](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html): Due to the high dimmensionality of the dataset, I've used Principle Component Analysis (PCA) to reduce the dimmensionality of the dataset
+ - [PCA](http://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html): Due to the high dimensionality of the dataset, I've used Principle Component Analysis (PCA) to reduce the dimensionality of the dataset
  - Algorithms: I've used [Ordinary Least Squares (OLS)](http://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html), [Random Forest (RF)](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestRegressor.html), and [Gradient Boosting Machine (GBM)](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.GradientBoostingRegressor.html) separately to build predictive models.

 With the components above, I've build a grid search with a moderately large parameter space for each step.
 This grid is then trained on a cross validation data set and ranked by average mean square error to arrive at the best predictive model.